menu icon

 Labeled image of ingredients to make homemade hash brown patties.

-• Potatoes - For the crispiest hash brown patties, you want to use a starchy potato, and the best potatoes are plain old russet potatoes.
+• Potatoes - For the crispiest hash brown patties, you want to use a good firm potato, and the best ones are plain old russet potatoes.
 If you can't find them, Eastern potatoes or yukon golds are your next best bets, in that order.

-• Butter and oil - My Dad always used a combination of bacon fat and vegetable oil to make his hash browns.
-I cleaned it up a bit by swapping the bacon fat with butter... sometimes (I save the bacon fat from my oven baked bacon).
-You get the flavor of butter, but it doesn't burn as fast if added to oil.
-If you only want to use one, I would recommend using neutral vegetable oil such as canola or avocado oil.
-But bacon fat is always a good choice, just saying.
+• Butter and oilย - My Dad always used a combination of bacon fat and vegetable oil to make his hash browns.
+I clean it up a bit by swapping the bacon fat for butter... sometimes.
+You get the flavor of butter, but it doesn't burn as fast when added to oil.
+If you only want to use one fat, I would recommend using a neutral flavored vegetable oil such as canola or avocado oil.
+But bacon fat is always a choice, just saying.

 • Egg - I didn't want to make a potato omelette, that's a different recipe, so using one egg as a binder helped hold the hash brown strands together, without being eggy.

-Homemade hash browns go great with any of my egg recipes, but I think they would be especially great with a mini broccoli and cheddar quiche, next to a perfect sunny side up egg, or nestled at the bottom of a breakfast crunchwrap.
+Homemade hash browns go great with any of my egg recipes, but I think they would be especially great with a mini broccoli and cheddar quiche, next to a perfect sunny side up egg, or nestled into a breakfast sandwich.

 Variations